Korean Demilitarized Zone: Castle of Gung Ye

 Within the DMZ itself, in the town of Cheorwon, is the old capital of the kingdom of Taebong (901–918), a regional upstart that became Goryeo, the dynasty that ruled a united Korea from 918 to 1392.

 Taebong was founded by the charismatic leader Gung Ye, a brilliant if tyrannical one-eyed ex-Buddhist monk.
-Rebelling against the kingdom of Silla, Korea's then ruling dynasty, he proclaimed the kingdom of Taebong—also called Later Goguryeo, in reference to the ancient kingdom of Goguryeo (37 BCE – 668 CE)—in 901, with himself as king.
+Rebelling against the kingdom of Silla, Korea's then ruling dynasty, he proclaimed the kingdom of Taebong — also called Later Goguryeo, in reference to the ancient kingdom of Goguryeo (37 BCE – 668 CE) – in 901, with himself as king.
 The kingdom consisted of much of central Korea, including areas around the DMZ.
 He placed his capital in Cheorwon, a mountainous region that was easily defensible (in the Korean War, this same region would earn the name "the Iron Triangle").

 As a former Buddhist monk, Gung Ye actively promoted the religion of Buddhism and incorporated Buddhist ceremonies into the new kingdom.
 Even after Gung Ye was dethroned by his own generals and replaced by Wang Geon, the man who would rule over a united Korea as the first king of Goryeo, this Buddhist influence would continue, playing a major role in shaping the culture of medieval Korea.

-As the ruins of Gung Ye's capital lie in the DMZ itself, visitors cannot see them.
+The ruins of the capital city of Taebong, the ruins of the castle of Gung Ye, and Gung Ye's tomb all lie within the DMZ and are off-limits to everybody except soldiers who patrol the DMZ.
 Moreover, excavation work and research have been hampered by political realities.
 In the future, inter-Korean peace may allow for proper archaeological studies to be conducted on the castle site and other historical sites within and underneath the DMZ.

-The ruins of the capital city of Taebong, the ruins of the castle of Gung Ye, and Gung Ye's tomb all lie within the DMZ and are off-limits to everybody except soldiers who patrol the DMZ.